rowanam/magnolia-airport/README.md

 In the deployment environment on Heroku, input prompts require new lines after ward in order for text prompt to show.
 Therefore, newlines were added after each input request in the project.

+### Add project dependencies information

+Store list of all installed dependencies by running the command:

+pip3 freeze > requirements.txt

+This adds all of the project dependencies to the requirements.txt file, which can be read by Heroku to install the libraries and modules.

 ## Attributions

 ### Magnolia start-up banner